Course Catalog

 5 units

 A seminar course with focus on theories of moral development from the psychoanalytic, social learning, cognitive-developmental, and humanistic perspectives.
 Students confront and discuss moral dilemmas from the four perspectives, working toward their own individual theories of pro-social behavior.
-Course satisfies seminar requirement.
-Satisfies senior comprehensive requirement.
+Satisfies the senior seminar requirement.
+Satisfies the senior comprehensive requirement.
 Prerequisite(s): essay required on a moral issue or dilemma relevant to the student's life.
-Prerequisite(s): Entry Level Writing and Composition requirements; and course 3 or 100.
-Enrollment restricted to senior psychology majors.
+Prerequisite(s): Entry Level Writing and Composition requirements; and PSYC 100.
+Enrollment is restricted to senior psychology majors.
 Enrollment limited to 30.

 PSYC 179D